 To use Plotly Express right now, just

-pip install plotly_express and head on over to our documentation pages for some copy-paste-able examples.
+pip install plotly and head on over to our documentation pages for some copy-paste-able examples.
 Feel free to star and watch our Github repo to get notified of new releases.
-Speaking of the Github repo, if you have feedback on this library, find a bug or just want some help, please open an issue and we’ll try to help you out!
+Speaking of the Github repo, if you have feedback on this library, find a bug or just want some help, please open an issue and we’ll try to help you out, or join our Community Forum!

 We’re really excited to see what scientists, analysts and engineers the world over create with